 Hejlová Hana

-We will meet at the summer school in the classroom for beginners, in the kitchen while cooking Czech specialties, at the game workshop at Kajetánka, and on trips.
+At the summer school, we will meet in the kitchen while cooking Czech specialties and on weekend trips.
 I’m really looking forward to it!
-I teach Czech for foreigners throughout the year, as well as English for deaf and hard-of-hearing students, and I also lead movement classes.
-Work is my hobby, and hobbies are also somewhat my work.
-I enjoy going to the ballet and lounging (preferably on a beach chair by the sea) and reading whatever comes my way.
+Throughout the year, I teach Czech for foreigners, English for deaf and hard-of-hearing students and I am also a sports instructor.
+I love my job as I love meeting new people and learning new things.
+In my free time, I enjoy travelling and going for a ballet, but I never miss a chance to lie down (preferably on a subbed by the sea) and read whatever comes my way.

 Hrdlička Milan